 Verizon’s wireline revenues

-Consumers’ growing interest in watching online videos has forced TV distributors and programmers to launch their online TV offerings in the market.
-Dish Network and AT&T (T) have started focusing on their streaming offerings—Sling TV and DIRECTV NOW, respectively—amid a declining pay-TV subscriber base.
-The acquisition of Time Warner has also given AT&T access to Turner Broadcasting, which owns CNN.
+Consumers’ growing interest in watching online videos has therefore forced TV distributors and programmers to launch online TV offerings.
+Dish Network and AT&T have started focusing on their respective streaming offerings Sling TV and DIRECTV NOW to attract subscribers.
+The acquisition of Time Warner has also given AT&T control over Turner Broadcasting, which owns CNN.